 Dr. Pasquale also is a dedicated teacher and mentor.
 He trains residents and medical students and serves as the Director of Mass.
 Eye and Ear's fellowship program.

-Throughout his career, Dr. Pasquale has received numerous honors, including the HMS Department of Ophthalmology Distinguished Ophthalmology Scholar Award, the Secretariat Award from the American Academy of Ophthalmology, the Silver Fellow Award from the Association for Research in Vision and Ophthalmology (ARVO), and many others.
+Throughout his career, Dr. Pasquale has received numerous honors, including the Harvard Ophthalmology Distinguished Ophthalmology Scholar Award, the Secretariat Award from the American Academy of Ophthalmology, the Silver Fellow Award from the Association for Research in Vision and Ophthalmology (ARVO), and many others.

 Normal tension glaucoma, difficult surgical glaucoma, secondary glaucoma in the pediatric population